coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-01-arraylist-removeif-method.md

-﻿---
+---
 layout: post
 title: "ArrayList removeIf() method"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this tutorial, we will see the removeIf(Predicate filter) method of the Arraylist class in Java."
+description: "In this tutorial, we will see the removeIf(Predicate filter) method of the ArrayList class in Java."
 ---
 In this tutorial, we will see the `removeIf(Predicate filter)` method of the  [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).
 This method removes all of the elements of this collection that satisfy the given predicate.